 Building strong family values is an incredibly important part of parenting, but often it goes without specific thought.
 If you truly want to build strong family values, you need to do some things to intentionally pass on those family values to your children.
 Some things in parenting are taught and others are “caught” – meaning some things you try to teach your children have to be shown by your example.

 When my daughters were young, I remember thinking that I didn’t always need to talk through my reasons for why we were doing something because they would just know that this was important to our family.
-But over the years, I’ve realized that the more you have an open conversation about the why behind the things you do, your beliefs, the way you treat people, your integrity, and basically, your character, the more your children will have the opportunity to choose to follow in your footsteps.
+But over the years, I’ve realized the importance of moral values and that the more you have an open conversation about the why behind the things you do, your beliefs, the way you treat people, your integrity, and basically, your character, the more your children learn these things at an early age, they will have the opportunity to choose the right path in difficult situations and follow in your footsteps.

 But there are also family values that are rooted in your own family history and tradition that may extend beyond the moral values needed to get along well with people.
 When you get married and start a family, you are combining two sets of family history and tradition and trying to make it become a new unwritten list of the things that are important in your own family.